55 Cancri Af: Orbit and mass

-55 Cancri f is located about 0.781 AU away from the star and takes 262 days to complete a full orbit.
-A limitation of the radial velocity method used to detect 55 Cancri f is that only a minimum mass can be obtained, in this case around 0.144 times that of Jupiter, or half the mass of Saturn.
+55 Cancri Af is located about 0.781 AU away from the star and takes 262 days to complete a full orbit.
+A limitation of the radial velocity method used to detect 55 Cancri Af is that only a minimum mass can be obtained, in this case around 0.144 times that of Jupiter, or half the mass of Saturn.
 A Keplerian fit to the radial velocity data of 55 Cancri A indicates that the orbit is consistent with being circular; however, changing the value in a range between 0 and 0.4 does not significantly alter the chi-squared statistic of the fit, thus a representative eccentricity of 0.2±0.2 was assumed.
 In a Newtonian model which takes interactions between the planets into account, the eccentricity comes out as 0.0002, almost perfectly circular.

-Astrometric observations made with the Hubble Space Telescope suggest that the outer planet 55 Cancri d is inclined at 53° with respect to the plane of the sky.
+Astrometric observations made with the Hubble Space Telescope suggest that the outer planet 55 Cancri Ad is inclined at 53° with respect to the plane of the sky.
 The inner planets b and e are inclined at 85°.
 The inclination of f is unknown.

 Characteristics

 Since the planet was detected indirectly through observations of its star, properties such as its radius, composition and temperature are unknown.
-With a mass half that of Saturn, 55 Cancri f is likely to be a gas giant with no solid surface.
-It orbits in the so-called "habitable zone," which means that liquid water and life could exist on the surface of a possible moon.
+With a mass half that of Saturn, 55 Cancri Af is likely to be a gas giant with no solid surface.
+It orbits in the so-called "habitable zone," which means that liquid water could exist on the surface of a possible moon.

-It is also possible that 55 Cancri f is a "temperate ice giant" or hycean planet due to its orbit and possible hydrogen-rich composition.
+It is also possible that 55 Cancri Af is a "temperate ice giant" or hycean planet due to its orbit and possible hydrogen-rich composition.

 It is not known if the composition and appearance is more like that of Saturn or Neptune.